elixir-lang/elixir-lang.github.com/_posts/2024-12-19-elixir-v1-18-0-released.markdown

 ## Built-in JSON

-[Erlang/OTP 27 added built-in support for `JSON`](https://www.erlang.org/doc/apps/stdlib/json.html) and we are now bringing it to Elixir.
+[Erlang/OTP 27 added built-in support for JSON](https://www.erlang.org/doc/apps/stdlib/json.html) and we are now bringing it to Elixir.
 A new module, called [`JSON`](https://hexdocs.pm/elixir/1.18/JSON.html), has been added with functions to encode and decode JSON.
 Its most basic APIs reflect the ones [from the Jason project](https://hexdocs.pm/jason/Jason.html) (the de-facto JSON library in the Elixir community up to this point).

-A protocol, called [`JSON.Encoder`](https://hexdocs.pm/elixir/1.18/JSON.Encoder.html), is also provided for those who want to customize how their own data types are encoded to JSON.
+A new protocol, called [`JSON.Encoder`](https://hexdocs.pm/elixir/1.18/JSON.Encoder.html), is also provided for those who want to customize how their own data types are encoded to JSON.
 You can also derive protocols for structs, with a single-line of code:

 ```elixir
 @derive {JSON.Encoder, only: [:id, :name]}